To-Dos and Bookmarks

 • Due dates reflect actual customer or internal commitments.

-• Completed tasks include enough context for audit or handoff.
+• Completed to-dos include enough context for audit or handoff.

-• Overdue tasks are reviewed before they become customer issues.
+• Overdue to-dos are reviewed before they become customer issues.

 Common Handoffs